Genetics, Cell and Developmental Biology (SOLS)

 Thesis

 Honors theses in GCD vary widely, but they typically require a student to pose a novel scientific question, design a way to answer it, carry out their design, and then report the results in a formal scientific document.
 The research typically involves laboratory experiments, but may instead center on field work, computational modeling, or theoretical studies.
 The thesis itself often takes the form of a scientific journal article; hence students must learn how to write this kind of document.
-The honors thesis committee is composed of two members, both of whom must be ASU faculty members or postdocs.
-The committee can have an optional third member, who may be anyone with sufficient expertise in the thesis topic, including graduate students.

 Academic Preparation